usnistgov/O-RAN-Testbed-Automation/README.md

 # Automation Tool for Deploying 5G O-RAN Testbeds
-A set of installation scripts designed to automate the deployment and configuration of a 5G Open Radio Access Network (O-RAN) testbed.
-The tool simplifies setting up the 5G Core components, gNodeB (Radio Unit, Distributed Unit, Centralized Unit), User Equipment (UE), and RAN Intelligent Controller (RIC) to facilitate reducing the complexity and time required to operationalize the testbed.
+A set of installation scripts designed to automate the deployment and configuration of a 5G Open Radio Access Network (O-RAN) testbed based upon the blueprints described in [[1]][nist-tn].
+The tool simplifies setting up the 5G testbed components, 5G Core, gNodeB (Radio Unit (RU), Distributed Unit (DU), Centralized Unit (CU)), User Equipment (UE), and RAN Intelligent Controller (RIC).
+These scripts facilitate reducing the complexity and time required to operationalize the testbeds described in the report above.

-## Setting Up on a Virtual Machine
+## Setting Up the Testbed
+The automation tool can be used in virtual machines and physical machines with the minimum system requirements listed below.
+More details on the build options, including the configuration of physical hardware and individual software components are described in the report [[1]][nist-tn].

 ### Minimum System Requirements
 - **Operating System**: Linux distributions based on Ubuntu 20, Ubuntu 22, and Ubuntu 24 are supported.